uvarc/rc-learning/content/notes/rapids/index.md

 ## Installation

 The `rapidsai` module is available on Rivanna.
-It is backed by a [container](https://github.com/uvarc/rivanna-docker/tree/master/rapidsai) that we built.
-(The container image is 40% smaller than the official one.
-[Learn more about containers](/workshops/building-containers) to understand why.)
+It is backed by a [container](https://github.com/uvarc/rivanna-docker/tree/master/rapidsai) based on NVIDIA NGC.

 To install on your own machine please visit <https://rapids.ai/start.html>.